 \section{Abstract}

-{ Indoor fungal contamination poses significant risks to public health, yet existing detection methods are slow, costly, and lack spatial resolution.
-Conventional approaches rely on laboratory analysis or high-concentration sampling, making them unsuitable for real-time monitoring and scalable deployment.
-We introduce \textbf{\textit{Scensory}}, a robot-enabled olfactory system that simultaneously identifies fungal species and localizes their spatial origin using affordable volatile organic compound (VOC) sensor arrays and deep learning.
-Our key idea is that temporal VOC dynamics encode both chemical and spatial signatures, which we decode through neural architectures trained on robot-automated data collection.
-We demonstrate two operational modes: a passive multi-array configuration for environmental monitoring, and a mobile single-array configuration for active source tracking.
-Across five fungal species, our system achieves up to 89.85\% accuracy in species detection and 87.31\% accuracy in localization under ambient conditions, where each prediction only takes 3--7\,s sensor inputs.
-Additionally, by computationally analyzing model behavior, we can uncover key biochemical signatures without additional laboratory experiments.
-Our approach enables real-time, spatially aware fungal monitoring and establishes a scalable and affordable framework for autonomous environmental sensing. }
+While robotic perception has advanced rapidly in vision and touch, enabling robots to reason about indoor fungal contamination from weak, diffusion-dominated chemical signals remains an open challenge.
+We introduce \textbf{\textit{Scensory}}, a learning-based robotic olfaction framework that simultaneously identifies fungal species and localizes their source from short time series measured by affordable, cross-sensitive VOC sensor arrays.
+Temporal VOC dynamics encode both chemical and spatial signatures, which we decode through neural networks trained on robot-automated data collection with spatial supervision.
+Across five fungal species, Scensory achieves up to 89.85\% species accuracy and 87.31\% source localization accuracy under ambient conditions with 3--7\,s sensor inputs.
+These results demonstrate real-time, spatially grounded perception from diffusion-dominated chemical signals, enabling scalable and low-cost source localization for robotic indoor environmental monitoring.